-ame:

-ddress:
+Name:

+Address:

-ity, State, Zip:
+City, State, Zip:

-none:
+Phone:

-SNA Member #:
+NSNA Member #:

-Thich conference would you like to attend?
+Which conference would you like to attend?

-agree to reimburse all departmental funds that were granted to me in the event that I do not attend the overconference.
+I agree to reimburse all departmental funds that were granted to me in the event that I do not attend the above conference.

-agree to attend Casper College Student Senate meeting to present a summary of the conference onference objectives will be used as an outline for the presentation.
+I agree to attend Casper College Student Senate meeting to present a summary of the conference.
+Conference objectives will be used as an outline for the presentation.

+Conference objectives as are as follows:

-Demonstrate responsibility for continued personal and professional growth by attending offering for continuing education.
-Describe the benefits of membership and participation in a professional organization.
-Exploration of nursing roles and various levels of entry into the profession of nursing.
-Discovery of programs for higher education and opportunities for employment.
+- Demonstrate responsibility for continued personal and professional growth by attending offerings for continuing education. - Describe the benefits of membership and participation in a professional organization. - Exploration of nursing roles and various levels of entry into the profession of nursing. - Discovery of programs for higher education and opportunities for employment.

-agree to attend conference offerings and work the SNA table, as directed by SNA sponsors. agree to abide by NSNA conference etiquette and CCSNA code of conduct.
+I agree to attend conference offerings and work the SNA table, as directed by SNA sponsors.
+I agree to abide by NSNA conference etiquette and CCSNA code of conduct.

-gnature Date:evised: 2/07 - TNF
+Signature Revised: 2/07 - TNF

+Date: